Trump lauds NFL policy banning kneeling for national anthem

-WASHINGTON (AP) — President Donald Trump says the NFL is “doing the right thing” with a policy banning kneeling during the national anthem.
+WASHINGTON (AP) — President Donald Trump praised an NFL policy banning kneeling during the “The Star-Spangled Banner,” saying that “maybe you shouldn’t be in the country” if you don’t stand for the anthem.

-Trump spoke to “Fox & Friends” in an interview airing Thursday.
+Trump spoke to “Fox & Friends” in an interview that aired Thursday.
 The policy forbids players from sitting or taking a knee on the field during the anthem but allows them to stay in the locker room.
 Any violations of the new rules would result in fines against teams.

-Trump says he doesn’t “think people should be standing in locker rooms,” but he praised the plan overall.

 Most Read Nation & World Stories